ejfeldman7/coffee-reviews-nlp/README.md

 Analysis of cofffee reviews using natural language processing to create predictions for review scores, recommend similar coffees, and generate coffee reviews

-This text is a placeholder for a link to my Streamlit app, once it is hosted for remote use.
+For a short demo of the Streamlit app, please scroll to the bottom of the ReadMe.

 # Contents